-Coolants under pressure have a higher boiling point than water.
-DO NOT open a radiator or heat ex-
+- Coolants under pressure have a higher boiling point than water.
+DO NOT open a radiator or heat exchanger pressure cap while the engine is running.
+Allow the generator set to cool and bleed the system pressure first. - Used engine oils have been identified by some state or federal agencies as causing cancer or reproductive toxicity.
+When checking or changing engine oil, take care not to ingest, breathe the fumes, or contact used oil.

-- changer pressure cap while the engine is running.
-To prevent severe scalding, let engine cool down before removing coolant pressure cap.
-Turn cap slowly, and do not open it fully until the pressure has been relieved. - Used engine oils have been identified by some state or federal agencies as causing cancer or reproductive toxicity.
-When checking or changing engine oil, take care not to ingest, breathe the fumes, or contact used oil. - Keep multi-class ABC fire extinguishers handy.
+- Keep multi-class ABC fire extinguishers handy.
 Class A fires involve ordinary combustible materials such as wood and cloth; Class B fires, combustible and flammable liquid fuels and gaseous fuels; Class C fires, live electrical equipment. (ref.
-NFPA No. 10). - Make sure that rags are not left on or near the generator set. - Make sure generator set is mounted in a manner to prevent combustible materials from accumulating under or near the unit. - Remove all unnecessary grease and oil from the unit.
+NFPA No. 10). - Make sure that rags are not left on or near the engine. - Make sure generator set is mounted in a manner to prevent combustible materials from accumulating under the unit. - Remove all unnecessary grease and oil from the unit.
 Accumulated grease and oil can cause overheating and engine damage which present a potential fire hazard. - Keep the generator set and the surrounding area clean and free from obstructions.
 Remove any debris from the set and keep the floor clean and dry. - Do not work on this equipment when mentally or physically fatigued, or after consuming any alcohol or drug that makes the operation of equipment unsafe. - Substances in exhaust gases have been identified by some state or federal agencies as causing cancer or reproductive toxicity.
 Take care not to breath or ingest or come into contact with exhaust gases. - Do not store any flammable liquids, such as fuel, cleaners, oil, etc., near the generator set.
-A fire or explosion could result. - Wear hearing protection when going near an operating generator set. - To prevent serious burns, avoid contact with hot metal parts such as radiator system, turbo charger system and exhaust system.
+A fire or explosion could result. - Wear hearing protection when going near an operating generator set. - To prevent serious burns, avoid contact with hot metal parts such as radiator, turbo charger and exhaust system.